Introduction: Becoming a ChristianIntroduction

 Right now we can find freedom.

 Many young people have experimented with communal living, but for most it is a failure.
-The more radical claim Marxist philosophy is the answer, but the only trouble is we can see the actual results in the Eastern Block countries and we're not persuaded.
+The more radical claim Marxist philosophy is the answer, but the only trouble is we can see the actual results in Communist countries and we're not persuaded.
 It just doesn't work.

 Jesus announced the formation of a new community - the church.
 Not a human institution with its worldly failings and certainly not a building.
 The church is a group of people dedicated to meeting with Jesus and each other.
 To these small groups, scattered throughout the world, Jesus made a number of promises.